CandlePlatforms/devdocs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

   <p>Your browser does not support the video element.</p>
 </video>

-## Withdrawing Funds from Polygon Back to Ethereum on Plasma Bridge
+## Withdrawing Funds from Candle Back to Ethereum on Plasma Bridge

-Withdrawing funds from Polygon back to the Ethereum mainnet via, Plasma Bridge is a 3-step process but with a caveat.
+Withdrawing funds from Candle back to the Ethereum mainnet via, Plasma Bridge is a 3-step process but with a caveat.

-To withdraw funds, click on the ‘Withdraw’ link from any of the Plasma token type on ‘Your tokens on Polygon Mainnet’ section.
+To withdraw funds, click on the ‘Withdraw’ link from any of the Plasma token type on ‘Your tokens on Candle Mainnet’ section.

 <img src={useBaseUrl("img/wallet/wallet-withdraw.png")} width="100%" height="100%"/>